 Construction activities associated with Alternative 1 would remove or disturb two vegetation types that are associated with aquatic systems: disturbed riparian (1.2 acres; dominated by cattails, pepperweed, cocklebur with scattered mulefat and black willows) and non-native riparian habitats (1.7 acres; pepperweed monoculture within WOTUS drainage).
 The loss of this vegetation, both temporary and permanent, would be minor given that these vegetation types generally contain low species diversity and therefore provide low habitat quality.
 In addition, potential impacts to vegetation would be minimized by implementing measures such as erosion control, weed control, hydroseeding with native vegetation and restoring an adjacent area to offset the permanent loss of riparian habitat.
-As shown in

-Figure 1, Alternative 1 would have impacts to this drainage and associated vegetation and that there are no practicable alternatives that would provide adequate drainage through the dike that would have less impact to WOTUS.
+As shown in Figure 1, Alternative 1 would have impacts to this drainage and associated vegetation and that there are no practicable alternatives that would provide adequate drainage through the dike that would have less impact to WOTUS.

 Construction (Direct): Under Alternative 1, direct impacts would occur as a result of the removal of vegetation during construction activities.
-These ground-disturbing construction activities include clearing and grading, soil excavations and increased vehicle traffic.
-There would be no permanent loss or impact to existing native vegetation.
+These ground-disturbing construction activities include clearing and grading and soil excavations within WOTUS.
 The site is currently dominated by invasive weeds such as pepperweed and cheeseweed.
-After construction is complete, new acres of native riparian and upland habitat would be created within the study area.
+After construction is complete, new acres of native riparian (and upland) habitat would be created within the study area.
 Removal of invasive species would result in a more natural and functional plant community.
 The addition of riparian acres would also provide additional filtration of storm water entering the system.

-Construction (Indirect): Indirect impacts to existing vegetation communities from either alternative could include alterations in existing topography and hydrology regimes, the accumulation of fugitive dust, disruptions to native seed banks from ground disturbance, and the colonization of nonnative and invasive plant species.
+Construction (Indirect): Indirect impacts to existing vegetation communities could include alterations in existing topography and hydrology regimes, the accumulation of fugitive dust, disruptions to native seed banks from ground disturbance, and the colonization of nonnative and invasive plant species.
 Riparian habitats are closely associated with water.
 Therefore, although the entire 2.9 acres of riparian habitat would not be removed during construction, this vegetation would likely be indirectly affected by changes to water flow which would result in water no longer draining into or through this area.

 Construction of the concrete culvert would redirect water approximately 30 to 175 feet northwest of its current flow route (Figure 3).
 Therefore, the existing riparian habitat would not persist in the long term but would likely transition into an upland community.
 Figure 4 shows the disturbed riparian vegetation that would indirectly be affected by the construction of the concrete channel.
 This loss would be offset by establishing native habitat downstream of the proposed concrete channel.